 Complications of atopic dermatitis

 Scratching and rubbing can also tear the skin, leaving an opening for bacteria to enter and cause infections of the skin, tissues below the skin, and nearby lymph nodes.
 Widespread inflammation and scaling of the skin also can develop.

 In people with atopic dermatitis, infection with the herpes simplex virus, which in other people usually affects a small area with tiny, slightly painful blisters, may cause a serious illness with widespread dermatitis, blistering, and high fever (eczema herpeticum).

 People who have atopic dermatitis also have a higher risk of allergic contact reactions.
 These contact reactions are triggered when the skin comes in to contact with an allergen, which is a substance that sensitizes the skin.
 For example, contact allergies to nickel, the most common contact allergen, are twice as common among people who have atopic dermatitis than among people who do not have atopic dermatitis.

 Diagnosis of Atopic Dermatitis

 - The appearance of the rash and the person's family history

 Atopic dermatitis often lessens by the time children are 5 years of age.
 However, flare-ups are common throughout adolescence and into adulthood.
-Girls and people who developed atopic dermatitis at an early age, have severe disease, have a family history, and have rhinitis or asthma are more likely to have atopic dermatitis for a long time.
+Girls and people who developed atopic dermatitis at an early age, have a severe case, have a family history, and have rhinitis or asthma are more likely to have atopic dermatitis for a long time.
 Even in these people, however, atopic dermatitis frequently resolves or lessens significantly by adulthood.
-Because the symptoms of atopic dermatitis are visible and sometimes disabling, children may develop long-term emotional problems as they face the challenge of living with the disease during their developmental years.
+Because the symptoms of atopic dermatitis are visible and sometimes disabling, children may develop long-term emotional problems as they face the challenge of living with the disorder during their developmental years.

 - Measures to relieve itching